zacharski/ml-class/README.md

 **Slack Office Hours: Monday 1-2pm ET and Tuesday 4-5:30pm ET**

 I will be sitting at my laptop on the Slack channel on the days and times listed above.
 This means that if you Slack message me, I will respond within 5 minutes unless I am helping another student.
 Do not hesitate to message me at other times during normal business hours and early evening.
 Most of the time I can answer you within 30 minutes.
 Feel free to message me outside of those times but my response delay might be significant.
-Also, there may other times when I don't have cell ir wifi coverage.
+Also, there may other times when I don't have cell or wifi coverage.
 In those cases I will post a message on Slack beforehand.

  If your questions require something that can be better addressed over a video call, we can arrange a meeting time through Slack.
 I also encourage those in class to help others (see my honor code policy below)